 Particular care must be taken near schools, preschools, and retirement villages.

-The surface must be reasonably smooth and passable in all weather conditions.
+The surface must be equivalent to the existing smoothness and passable in all weather conditions.

+Diverting pedestrians across the road to the opposite footpath is NOT an acceptable solution (unless there is no reasonably practical alternative in which case measures to safeguard pedestrians crossing the road must be provided such as temporary traffic signals).

 ‘Special’ parking areas